second-state/blog/content/post/20190925-BUIDL-for-ETC.md

 tags: ["Ethereum", "Ethereum Classic", "developer tool", "BUIDL"]
 categories: ["developer","en","ethereum"]
 ---
+> This news is also seen on [PRweb.com](https://www.prweb.com/releases/second_state_launches_buidl_ide_for_ethereum_classic/prweb16593043.htm)

-[Second State](https://www.secondstate.io/), developer of an open source, blockchain-based smart contract platform for global business, has announced the launch of its [BUIDL](https://buidl.secondstate.io/) IDE, an integrated development environment software application for Ethereum Classic (ETC), the preeminent blockchain for smart contracts and “dapps.”
+SAN FRANCISCO (Sept.
+24, 2019) —[Second State](https://www.secondstate.io/), developer of an open source, blockchain-based smart contract platform for global business, has announced the launch of its [BUIDL](https://buidl.secondstate.io/) IDE, an integrated development environment software application for Ethereum Classic (ETC), the preeminent blockchain for smart contracts and “dapps.”
 With Second State’s BUIDL IDE, development and deployment on ETC can be done within minutes, from any web browser: [secondstate.io/etc](https://www.secondstate.io/etc)

 ![BUIDL for ETC](/images/20190925-BUIDL-for-ETC-01.png)